kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/100-introduction/100-what-are-containers.md

 ## How do containers work?

+Let consider , container as an independent small computer, it is a small computer in which everything will run like a phone.
+Containers are lightweight, portable, and isolated software

 Unlike traditional virtualization, which emulates a complete operating system with its hardware resources, containers share the host's OS kernel and leverage lightweight virtualization techniques to create isolated processes.
 This approach leads to several benefits, including:

 - **Efficiency**: Containers have less overhead and can share common libraries and executable files, making it possible to run more containers on a single host compared to virtual machines (VMs).